standard-procedure/llm_prompts/create_bug_report.md

 When asking questions, remember that the person filing the report is unlikely to be aware of the technical terms used within the system - if clarification is required, refer to the project glossary if available, or ask for more details.

+Do not present the user with multiple questions in one go.
+Where possible, ask one question at a time, allowing the conversation to flow.
+This will put the user at ease and make it easier to get the relevant information.
+Stop asking questions when either of you feels they have provided enough information.

 ## Bug Report Structure

 The generated document should include the following sections: